Andong soju: Artisans

 The artisans of Andong soju are Jo Ok-hwa and Park Jae-seo.
 These artisans keep alive the traditional ways of making Andong soju through the Korean government's support for discovering traditional alcoholic beverages since the 1986 Asian Games and 1988 Summer Olympics.

 After the Silla period, the skills of making Andong soju were passed down in Andong.
-Jo Ok-hwa made and preserves this Andong soju, so she was designated as "Korean food grand master No.20" on September 18, 2000.
+Jo Ok-hwa made and preserved this Andong soju, so she was designated as "Korean food grand master No.20" on September 18, 2000.
 Daughter-in-law Bae Kyong-hwa and son Kim Yeon-park continue the tradition.

 Park Jae-seo is a descendant of Pak Eung-ju, the originator of the Bannam Park clan.
 For preserving his family's tradition, Park Jae-seo was designated as "Korean food grand master No.6" in July 1995.

 Andong soju is the only specialty to have two Korean food grandmasters because Jo Ok-hwa and Park Jae-seo's way of making it and materials are different from each other.